kylittle/Crucible/README.md

-This is the second release version of my ray_tracing project!
+This is the third release version of my ray_tracing project!
 The next release will feature animations and will be a major departure from the book: